 DNR reminds Minnesotans of tribal right to harvest fish

-With the tribal spring harvest season getting underway, the Minnesota Department of Natural Resources expresses support for tribal members exercising their harvest rights within the 1837 Ceded Territory and within reservation boundaries.
+With the tribal spring harvest season getting underway, the Minnesota Department of Natural Resources recognizes tribal members’ rights to exercise their harvest rights within the 1837 Ceded Territory and within reservation boundaries.
 The 1837 treaty reserves to tribal members the right to hunt and fish in the ceded territory, free of state regulation.

 Interfering with tribal rights

 It is illegal to interfere or attempt to interfere with tribal members who are exercising treaty rights, including the spring harvest of walleye.
 Prohibited conduct against any tribal member includes, but is not limited to: stalking, obstructing access to lakes, recklessly operating watercraft, creating hazardous wakes, threatening violence and committing acts of violence.

 Anyone who has witnessed or been subject to infringement of tribal rights to hunt, fish and gather that is active and involves harassment or a verbal threat of physical harm is encouraged to report that to local law enforcement immediately by calling 911.

 People also may contact their local DNR conservation officer by calling 651-296-6157 or 888-646-6367).